-An Introduction to Common–place
+An Overview of Common–place

 Common–place is a prepared speech amplifying something that is acknowledged to be either a fault or a brave deed.
 Commonplaces are speeches prepared in a livelier style; it's emphatic topics include peace, justice or mercy, which CiceroOpens in new window advices that the speaker should make available for insertion when the argument or the emotional heat of a speech necessitates it.